great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_airflow.rst

 Running validation using the ``GreatExpectationsOperator``
 -----------------------------------------------------------

+The ``GreatExpectationsOperator`` in the `Great Expectations Airflow Provider package<https://github.com/great-expectations/airflow-provider-great-expectations>`_ is a convenient way to invoke validation with Great Expectations in an Airflow DAG.

 #.
 Ensure that the ``great_expectations`` directory that defines your Data Context is accessible by your DAG.
 Ideally, it should be located in the same project as your DAG, but you can point the operator at any location.

 #.
 Install Great Expectations and the Great Expectations provider in your environment